IBM/aspera-cli/docs/README.md

 - `Array` of `Hash` with only `name` keys are displayed as comma separated list of values
 - `Array` of `Hash` with only `name` and `value` keys are displayed like a `Hash` with value of `name` as key.

-Example: Result of command is a list of objects with a single object:
+Example: The result of the command is a single object:

 ```shell
 ascli config echo @json:'{"A":"a","B":[{"name":"B1","value":"b1"},{"name":"B2","value":"b2"}],"C":[{"C1":"c1"},{"C2":"c2"}],"D":{"D1":"d1","D2":"d2"}}'